josopait/goopax-examples/README.txt

 To build the example programs on windows, install the following applications:
 - visual studio 2022
 - cmake
-- git (with git bash)
+- git

-Use git bash to run the build script
+Then run

-    ./build-all.sh
+    build-all.bat

 MacOS